Montana’s Small Towns: E – P

 Harlowton (pop.
 984, central Montana) is on U.S. Highway 12.
 Harlowton is famous for its annual 4th of July rodeo.
 Cowboys riding bucking horses and bulls are a regular feature of the all day affair.
 It’s a highly entertaining event.

 With the beautiful Crazy Mountains in the background, the setting for the rodeo is absolutely awesome.
 Central Montana is truly off the beaten path.
 U.S. Highway 12, the main east-west route through Harlowton, has low traffic even during the summer.
 This is rural Montana at its best.

-Downtown Harlowton, with its old stone hotel, resembles a scene from out of the movie “Shane.”
+Downtown Harlowton has a gorgeous old stone hotel, called the Graves Hotel.
+Very historic.
+The main street of Harlowton and the hotel resemble a scene from out of the movie “Shane.”
 Antelope are a common sight grazing along U.S. Highway 191 north of Harlowton.

 The Charles M. Bair Family Museum is found found about 25 miles west of Harlowton in the village of Martinsdale.
 Drive west of Harlowton about 25 miles on U.S. Highway 12 and take the exit for highway 294 to find this gem.
 The museum features a native American collection, art of C.M.
 Russell and much more.
 Call: (406) 572-3314.

 Favorite Lodging in central Montana: Yogo Inn in Lewistown; Crazy Mountain Inn in Martinsdale (406) 572-3307.
 The Crazy Mountain Inn accepts payment by cash or checks, only.
 Attractions: prairie landscape; mule deer and antelope; Musselshell River; Upper Musselshell Museum in Harlowton.

 Havre (pop.
 9,846, north-central Montana) is on U.S. Highway 2.
 Havre is a small town near the Canadian provinces of Saskatchewan and Alberta.